 Have you ever heard of Modena?

-Located in in the region Emilia-Romagna in northern Italy, it is a little jewel that combines the best of city life and small-town living.
+Located in the region Emilia-Romagna in northern Italy, Modena is a little jewel that combines the best of city life and small-town living.
 Elegant, rich in history, lively in a gentle way, it is welcoming and warm with the golden hue of most of its buildings.
 Modena is sophisticated, with adorable small shops and cafes under exquisite portici.

 Amazingly, after World War II, Modena was economically depressed, with very little industry.
 Today, the town’s tourism office lures visitors with its slogan: Art, Food, and Cars.